Unique Valentine’s Day Date Ideas

 Some people love the mushy-gushy on Valentine’s Day, some people don’t.
-Just like, some of us are exceptional at planning dates and some of us are better procrastinators.
+Some of us are exceptional at planning dates and some of us are, well, procrastinators.
 When it comes to Valentine’s Day date ideas, the important part is the effort put into spending quality time together.

-Whether you’ve just begun dating, planning your wedding, or your relationship status is married with children, there are plenty of date ideas you can choose from to show your loved one what a romantic valentine you can really be.
+Recently begun dating?
+Planning your wedding?
+Perhaps, your relationship status is married with children?
+Here are a few date ideas to show your loved one what a romantic valentine you can be.

 Let’s start big.
 We’re going beyond Valentine’s Day plans, and going for the whole weekend!

-If you’ve planned far enough ahead to have taken the weekend off, travel somewhere new together.
+If you’re able to take the weekend off, travel somewhere new.
 Grab a state map, or if you’re feeling extra adventurous, go bigger.
-Tack it up on your wall, put a blindfold on your partner, and have them throw a dart at the map.
-See where it lands, and go!
-Pack a cooler with picnic essentials, fill up on coffee and hit the roads less traveled!
-Leave your Facebook and Twitter accounts behind and just enjoy each other’s company.
+Tack it up on your wall, someone throws a dart at the map, see where it lands, and go!
+Pack a cooler with picnic essentials, like a few Squeeze-a-Bowls, versatile Pints and a set of unbreakable Wine Glasses for any wine-worthy sunsets you catch.
+Fill up on coffee and hit the roads less traveled!
+Leave your Facebook and Twitter accounts behind and enjoy each other’s company.

-Lastly, if a dinner date for two is the only thing you can pull off this Valentine’s Day, rather than getting stuck in traffic, only to squeeze into a very full, often expensive restaurant and not be able to hear each other speak, skip the chaos and cook your meal together at home.
-Sometimes the best date ideas are those spent comfortably in your own home with each other’s company.
+If a dinner date for two is in your cards for the night consider doing it a little differently.
+Restaurants on Valentine’s Day can be very full and often so loud that you can’t hear each other speak.
+Skip the chaos and cook a meal together at home.
+Sometimes the best dates are spent in the comfort of your own home with each other’s company.
 Put on an Al Green playlist to spark some funny dance moves and you’ll definitely share a memorable evening.

-Make an easy Raspberry Sorbet Champagne concoction, that way if dinner doesn’t go perfectly, neither of you will notice too much.
-Although, the sugar crash you’ll undergo might turn your “Netflix & snuggle” session into a “Netflix and sleep” session, pretty early.
+Make a simple Raspberry Sorbet Champagne concoction for the two of you in our Taster Glasses.
+Be prepared though, the sugar crash might turn your “Netflix & snuggle” into a “Netflix & sleep” session, pretty early.

 What you’ll need: